1. What should I do if I have just been in an automobile accident?

 The other driver’s insurance company has two goals: first, they want to protect the interests of the driver who caused your injury, and second, they want to pay you as little money as possible.

-If you were injured, or if you are partially or totally at fault in the accident, you should contact a lawyer prior to deciding whether or not to give a statement to an insurance company.
+If you were injured and partially or totally at fault in the accident, you should contact a lawyer prior to deciding whether to give a statement to an insurance company.

 We have known clients who have come to us after they gave a statement to an insurance company and they have been tricked into making admissions that have hurt their personal injury case later on.